Public Speaking Competitions

 —Theodore Roosevelt, from America and the World War

-For 2020 the Theodore Roosevelt Association is partnering with the Theodore Roosevelt Institute to present a NEW National Theodore Roosevelt Public Speaking Contest!
+For 2021 the Theodore Roosevelt Association has partnered with the Theodore Roosevelt Institute to present a NEW National Theodore Roosevelt Public Speaking Contest!

-High school students in their junior year are invited to compete in the national contest to win scholarships to Long Island University (home of the Theodore Roosevelt Institute) and cash awards.
+High school students in their junior and senior years are invited to compete in the national contest to win scholarships to Long Island University (home of the Theodore Roosevelt Institute) and cash awards.

 Theodore Roosevelt believed in working hard, in persevering in the face of defeat, and in pushing to do better and strive harder to accomplish one’s goals.
 He also believed in developing young people, in challenging them to achieve as much as possible, and in recognizing their accomplishments.